Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 There’s a cannabis cultivar or product out there for any experience, whether to relax, focus, or simply feel great.
 How you feel after consuming cannabis is determined by so many factors, chief among them being how the phytocannabinoids and terpenes in cannabis interact with your body’s endocannabinoid system (ECS).
 And that experience is shaped by what you’re consuming.

-If you’re looking for an overall good time and general feeling of well-being, then you’re going to want to find a cannabis product powered by Cryo Cure known for delivering a euphoric high.
+If you’re looking for an overall good time and general feeling of well-being, then you’ll want a cannabis product powered by Cryo Cure known for delivering a euphoric high.
 Here, we’ll break down how a euphoric high feels and what products are best for this kind of experience.

 What is a euphoric high?

 Experiencing a euphoric high means feeling a great sense of elation, where bouts of laughter and a heightened appreciation for things like music and food are commonplace.
-A euphoric high may make you feel more creative, or you may feel like your pain and worries have been lifted from your shoulders.
+A euphoric high may make you feel more creative, or you may feel like your pain (both physical and mental) and worries have been lifted from your shoulders.
+It may also enhance your senses of sight, hearing, and touch.
 A euphoric high can set you up for a great day or night.

 While the end goal may be to experience a euphoric high, it should be noted that your experience with cannabis is extremely variable.
 Your body composition, your mental state, the receptors in your brain that interact with THC, and so many other factors affect how you react to cannabis.
-And that’s all without going into the specifics of each cultivar out there, each with their own unique compositions that change how they interact with your body.
-So it’s best to go slow and keep a close watch on how you’re feeling as you go for that euphoric high.
+And that’s all without going into the specifics of each cultivar out there, each with its own unique compositions that change how it interacts with your body.
+So it’s best to start low, go slow, and keep a close watch on how you’re feeling as you go for that euphoric high.

 How can your high be euphoric?